 Course emphasis and goals: This course provides an introduction to image analysis and computer vision for undergraduates.
 We will start with low-level vision (early processing) techniques such as binary image analysis, filtering, edge detection and texture analysis.
 Then, we will cover mid-level vision topics such as image segmentation and feature extraction in detail.
-Finally, we will do case studies on several applications such as image retrieval and classification.
+Finally, we will do case studies on several applications such as image retrieval, image classification, and object recognition.
 The emphasis will be on feature extraction and image representations for recognition.
-Note that this course will not cover advanced computer vision topics such as motion analysis, multiview geometry, 3D vision, and object recognition that are covered in the graduate level CS 554 Computer Vision course.
+Note that this course will not cover advanced computer vision topics such as motion analysis, multi-view geometry, 3D vision, and object recognition that are covered in the graduate level CS 554 Computer Vision course.